Native Ecosystem Biodiversity

 There are more than 90 species found in New Zealand.
 All except one species are endemic (found only in NZ).
 If you can catch them eating, you might see them eating insects like moths and flies, which are their main food.
 But they also enjoy the berries and nectar of some plants and flowers.

-Species (info from NZ Herpetological Society) Nectar Fruit Foliage Insects
+Species (info from NZ Herpetological Society) Fruit Seed Nectar Pollen Insects Other

 Waitaha gecko